 And probably more…

-The quarter inch presser foot allows you to sew an exact quarter inch seam allowance.
-It is without a doubt an absolute MUST HAVE for those who quilt.
+It is without a doubt an absolute MUST HAVE for those who quilt!

-But those of us who construct garments will also find it extremely helpful when constructing one of the most beautiful seam finishes EVER and my personal favorite: The.
+But those of us who construct garments will also find it extremely helpful when topstitching or when constructing one of the most beautiful seam finishes EVER and my personal favorite: The.
 French.
 Seam.

 It works its magic by feeding the upper layer and the bottom layer together.

-Just so you know: If you have this foot, you don’t need a Teflon foot too.
+Just so you know: If you have this foot, you probably don’t need to buy a Teflon foot too.

 The Teflon presser foot is also known as the nonstick presser foot.
 It looks very much like the all-purpose/zipper foot.